-Paul Mitchell The School Rhode Island reserves the right to retain a student in school if the student's progress is not satisfactory as determined by the school's administration and/or the student fails to complete all listed requirements or fails to pass the written and practical exams.
-The School will not release an official transcript until all graduation requirements are met.
+Paul Mitchell The School Colorado Springs reserves the right to retain a student in school if the student's progress is not satisfactory as determined by the school's administration and/or the student fails to complete all listed requirements or fails to pass the written and practical exams.
+Paul Mitchell The School Colorado Springs can retain the student until all graduation requirements are met.

-A student who withdraws will receive a certified transcript, which will include the number of hours for which the school has been compensated.
-For the purposes of transfer or graduation, hours will not be released by the school until all monies owed to the institution have been paid and all academic requirements pertaining to those hours have been completed.
+A student who withdraws will receive a record of completion for hours completed.
+For the purposes of transfer or graduation, neither hours nor credits will be released by the school until all monies owed to the institution have been paid and all academic requirements pertaining to those hours have been completed.